Imayeti/Fineleaf-Tea/README.md

-# See Files For Pictures of Mockups and Database Structure!
+# See Docs Folder For Pictures of Mockups and Database Structure!

 # Final Project Idea